Chapter 3: Project Setup

 Entity repositories are thin layers on top of EntityManager.
 They act as an extension point, so you can add custom methods, or even alter the existing ones.
 The default EntityRepository implementation just forwards the calls to the underlying EntityManager instance.

-EntityRepository class carries the entity type, so we do not have to pass it to every find or findOne calls.
+EntityRepository class carries the entity type, so you do not have to pass it to every find or findOne calls.

 Note that there is no such thing as "flushing a repository" - it is just a shortcut to em.flush().
 In other words, we always flush the whole Unit of Work, not just a single entity that this repository represents.